chater-marzougui/sup-resto/new-readme.md

 ### 🔄 In Progress

-- Dashboard content implementation for each role (completed student, teacher and half-done payment staff)
+- Dashboard content implementation for each role (completed student, teacher and payment staff)
 - tRPC router expansion for meal management

 ### ⏳ Planned Features

-- QR code scanning for payments and verification
 - Offline synchronization capabilities
 - Analytics dashboard for kitchen staff
 - Admin panel for user management